feras-oughali/food-101/README.md

 ## Methodology

+The following summarizes the steps taken to tackle this project:
 1. Initial experimentation to read and split the data, perform data augmentation, and choosing the architecture.
 Detailes are availabe in [this notebook]().
 2. Build, train, and test and model.
 Details are available in [this notebook]().
 3. Interpretation of the results.
+Details are available in [here]()

+## Chanllenges